-- on arrival at the landfill site the vehicle shall pass through the security gate and the driver shall report to the landfill site office and sign in.
-Asbestos waste shall be checked by the operator to ensure that it is sealed and double bagged; - the landfill operator will direct them to the asbestos disposal pit to discharge their load.
-The operator may also provide additional instructions as necessary; - the vehicle shall travel along the site haul road to the asbestos disposal pit; - the driver shall position the vehicle at a safe location and discharge the waste where instructed by the landfill operator; - once the waste has been discharged, the vehicle shall drive out of the landfill site along the haul road; - the landfill 360° excavator SHALL NOT COMPACT THE WASTE but shall apply waste cover soils at the end of the day (see Section 13.0); - before leaving site the driver shall clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and - the driver shall sign out on leaving via the security gate.
+- Upon arrival at the landfill site the vehicle shall pass through the security gate and the driver shall report to the Landfill Manager.
+Asbestos waste shall be checked by the Landfill Manager to ensure that it is sealed, double bagged and labelled as asbestos; - The Landfill Manager will direct them to the asbestos disposal cell to discharge their load and also provide additional instructions that may be necessary; - The vehicle shall travel along the site haul road to the asbestos disposal cell; - The driver shall position the vehicle at a safe location and discharge the waste where instructed by the Landfill Manager; - Once the waste has been discharged, the vehicle shall drive out of the landfill site along the haul road; - The landfill 360° excavator SHALL NOT COMPACT THE WASTE but shall apply waste cover soils as required (see Section 13.0); - Before leaving site the driver shall clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and - The driver shall leave the site via the security gate.